adsweet/Phylogenetics_Lab/Lab9/README.md

 __SplitsTree__

-Let’s make a network using the program SplitsTree .
+Let’s make a network using the program [SplitsTree](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/splitstree/).
 Find the program icon on the desktop and click to open.
 You should see a screen like this:

 <img src="https://github.com/adsweet/Phylogenetics_Lab/blob/main/Images/lab9_splitstree.png" width=50% height=50%>